 NDEAM is a great time to freshen up bulletin boards.
-Start by putting up this year's NDEAM poster, which will be available soon in both English and Spanish.
+Start by putting up this year's NDEAM poster, which is available in both English and Spanish.
 Additional display materials include the "What Can YOU Do?" poster series.
 Educational supply stores may also offer other materials with positive images featuring people with disabilities in various community and employment settings.

 Organize an assembly

 Another option is to hold an assembly addressing the topic of disability employment, with content tailored as appropriate for age.
 Such an assembly might feature guest speakers from local disability service organizations and/or people with disabilities in various professions willing to talk about their jobs, interests and experiences.
 Related to this, it is important to consider that any career exploration event, such as a traditional career day (whether held during NDEAM or any other time of year), include people with disabilities.